inialum/inialum-mail-service/README.md

 pnpm run test
 ```

-if you want to run test with coverage report, run this command instead
+If you want to run test with coverage report, run this command instead

 ```shell
 pnpm run test:coverage
 ```

+### OpenAPI Specification

+OpenAPI Specification (OAS) is a standard, language-agnostic interface to RESTful APIs.
+This service uses OAS to describe its API and it is powered by [Zod OpenAPI Hono
+](https://github.com/honojs/middleware/tree/main/packages/zod-openapi).
+The service hosts the OAS file on `/schema/v1` endpoint.

 ### Tips